nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 }
 ```

-For more Details on how to create a Relationship with a RelationshipTemplate, see the description of the [Create Relationship with RelationshipTemplate]({% link _docs_use-cases/use-case-transport-create-relationship-with-relationshiptemplate.md %}) use case.
+For more Details on how to create a data object of type Relationship with a RelationshipTemplate, see the description of the [Create Relationship with RelationshipTemplate]({% link _docs_use-cases/use-case-transport-create-relationship-with-relationshiptemplate.md %}) use case.
 {: .notice--info}

 {% include copy-notice description="Save the `id` of the Relationship and the `id` of the RelationshipChange for the next step." %}